 Resources for PE

-Our school grounds provides ample outdoor facilities for PE: a hard surfaced netball court; a smaller hard surfaced area; large playing field with goal post and space for a running track; a smaller field for KS1 games; an adventure trail and a large piece of climbing equipment specifically designed for KS2.
+Our school grounds provides ample outdoor facilities for PE: a hard surfaced netball court; a smaller hard surfaced area; large playing field with goal post and space for a running track; a smaller field for KS1 games; an adventure trail and a traversing wall and a large piece of climbing equipment specifically designed for KS2.
 We have a hall with climbing apparatus and gymnastic equipment.
 Resources are kept in a PE storage area on site.

 At Wrenbury Primary School we endeavour to provide every child with 2 hours of PE lessons each week, with KS2 receiving 8, 30-minute swimming sessions each year, alongside a range of other opportunities for all pupils.
 The Childhood Obesity Strategy implemented in 2016, states that every child should get at least 1 hour of moderate to vigorous activity every day.
 It goes on to state that at least 30 minutes of this should be provided during school time through active break times, PE, extra-curricular clubs, active lessons and other sport/physical activity events.
 To ensure we are following the Obesity Strategy we provide the following: